Phil Palmer

-Philip John Palmer (born 9 September 1952) is a British rock sideman and session guitarist who has toured, recorded, and worked with numerous artists.
+Philip John Palmer (born 9 September 1952) is an English rock musician and session guitarist who has toured, recorded, and worked with numerous artists.
 He is best known for his work with Eric Clapton and Dire Straits.

 Biography

 Palmer grew up in north London.
 Ray and Dave Davies of The Kinks are his uncles on his mother's side.

 He produced the 1996 album The View from the Hill, by Justin Hayward.

 Palmer has supported artists that include Lucio Battisti (album Una giornata uggiosa, 1980), Pet Shop Boys, Murray Head, Steve Harley, Wishbone Ash (1986 touring), Joan Armatrading, Eric Clapton, Roger Daltrey, Iggy Pop, Scott Walker (Track Three, 1984) Paul Brady (touring, 1984), Thomas Anders (1989), Bob Dylan, Tina Turner, Dire Straits (1992 tour), Pete Townshend (1993 and 2000 shows), Eros Ramazzotti (Tutte storie 1993), Alejandro Sanz (Alejandro Sanz 3 1995), Paola e Chiara (1997), Pino Daniele, Geri Halliwell, Katey Sagal, Chris de Burgh, Bryan Adams, Johnny Hallyday, David Knopfler, George Michael, Ivano Fossati, Renato Zero, Claudio Baglioni, Massimo Di Cataldo, Melanie C, Robbie Williams, David Sylvian and Hajime Mizoguchi (album Angels, 2001).
 He often works with producer Trevor Horn.
 In 1986, he worked as a studio musician on Alphaville's album Afternoons in Utopia.

 He co-wrote "I'm No Angel", recorded separately by Bill Medley and the Gregg Allman Band.

 In 1993, Palmer assembled a band called Spin 1ne 2wo, with Paul Carrack (vocals and keyboards), Steve Ferrone (drums), Rupert Hine (producer, keyboards) and Tony Levin (bass).
 They released one album, a self-titled project, made up of classic rock covers including songs by Jimi Hendrix, The Who, Led Zeppelin, Blind Faith, Steely Dan and Bob Dylan.

 Palmer performed with the numerous artists and was the musical director of The Strat Pack, at the 50th anniversary celebration of the Fender Stratocaster guitar which was held in 2004 at Wembley Arena in London.
 He performed in 2002 as a member of the backing band at the Queen's 50th anniversary rock concert at Buckingham Palace, "Party at the Palace".

 As of 2021, he had appeared on over 500 albums and over 5000 songs.

 In 2021, Palmer released an autobiography entitled Session Man.